 VERSE 12.
 “I, even I, am he who comforts you.
 Who are you, that you are afraid of man who shall die, and of the son of man who will be made as grass?

 VERSE 13.
 Have you forgotten the LORD your Maker, who stretched out the heavens, and laid the foundations of the earth?
 Do you live in fear continually all day because of the fury of the oppressor, when he prepares to destroy?
 Where is the fury of the oppressor?

 Do you live in fear continually all day.
-God wishes that we no longer fear the people who oppress us.
+The LORD God wishes that we no longer live in fear.

 VERSE 14.
 The captive exile will speedily be freed.
 He will not die and go down into the pit.
 His bread won’t fail.

 VERSE 15.
 For I am the LORD your God, who stirs up the sea so that its waves roar.
 The LORD of Hosts is his name.

 The LORD of Hosts.
 That is one of the many names of the Lord Jesus Christ!

 VERSE 16.
 I have put my words in your mouth and have covered you in the shadow of my hand, that I may plant the heavens, and lay the foundations of the earth, and tell Zion, ‘You are my people.’ ”

 I have put my words in your mouth.
 Our Scripture Memory Project puts the LORD God’s words in our mouths!